dragonfly-science/flui/README.md

 flui --ref reference-ncbi.fasta --run /folder/with/fastq
 ```

-After a few moments, you should see the application start up and begin processing the FastQ files.
+After a few moments, you should see the application start up and begin processing any existing FastQ files.

 ## Navigating the Application

-Once you have started the application, you can navigate around using the arrow keys and tab keys.
+Once you have started the application, you can navigate using the arrow keys and tab keys.
-Detailed help about all is available inside the `flui` application.
+Detailed help is available inside the `flui` application.
 Simply press the “h” button after starting the application.
 You can also read it here: [help](src/flui/help.md).